Making New Year Resolutions a Powerful Reality

 6. Leverage More Resources

-You could use the reward and punishment system to inspire you and nug you on towards your resolutions.
+You could use the reward and punishment system to inspire you on towards your goals.

 7. Get An Accountability Partner